nurgul212/build-history-manager-plugin-wiki/Home.md

 Following page describes available conditions and actions that are supported by the plugin.
+Documentation is same as available during plugin configuration, implementation shows the code what it does and how.
+Finally examples contain pipeline configuration ready to use (copy&paste) with some sample build history that shows its state before and after plugin execution.
 If the feature you are looking for is missing, file the issue or pull request.
+Before starting to test new configuration, read [some tips](https://github.com/jenkinsci/build-history-manager-plugin/wiki/Building-good-rules)

 # Conditions
 Describes available conditions